otsaloma/catapult/README.md

 apps, open files and do basic calculations with a keyboard-driven user interface.
 Custom plugins and themes can be loaded dynamically.

-Catapult is currently developed and tested on X/GNOME.
-It should work on other desktop environments running X as well, but is unlikely to work as-is on Wayland.
-PRs are welcome.

 Catapult is Free Software released under the GNU General Public License (GPL), see the file [`COPYING`](COPYING) for details.
 Small parts of the code have been adapted from [Ulauncher][], likewise GPL.
 These are